pytask-dev/pytask/docs/source/tutorials/capturing_output.md

 Use `--show-capture=log` to only display captured log records for failing tasks or `--show-capture=all` to display logs together with captured `stdout` and `stderr`.

+Use `--log-cli` to stream log records to the terminal while tasks run.
+You can customize the live output with `--log-cli-level`, `--log-cli-format`, and `--log-cli-date-format`.

 You can also export task logs to a file with `--log-file` and customize the formatting with `--log-format`, `--log-date-format`, `--log-file-format`, and `--log-file-date-format`.